Sondremi/Simple-Weather-App/README.md

 # Simple-Weather-App
 Enter the name of a city and check what the temperature is there

-Uses Google Maps GeocodingAPI to get latitude and longitude from city name.
+Uses Google Maps GeocodingAPI to get latitude and longitude from city name

 Then uses MET Weather API to retrive the temperature

 # TODO